foobnix/LibreraReader/docs/wiki/faq/bookmarks-extended-panel/index.md

 In order to enable it, you must:

 * Click the settings icon
-* Go to settings "the Status bar"
+* Go to settings "Status bar"
 * Enable the extended bookmark panel (Ribbon bookmarks) checkbox in the reading mode you want.

+**If you no longer need an extended bookmarks bar, you can disable it by unchecking the status bar settings checkbox from your reading mode.**

 ||||
 |-|-|-|
 |![](1.jpg)|![](2.jpg)|![](3.jpg)|